Citrix-Gateway/Citrix-Gateway/README.md

 ### Initial Configuration

+> [!NOTE]
+> By default, the username and password are `nsroot`.
+For enhanced security, it is strongly recommended to change the default credentials after the first login.

 - **Login:** Use the default credentials (`Username: nsroot`, `Password: nsroot`).
 - **Virtual Server Setup:** Use the Quick Configuration Wizard to create a virtual server.
 - **Authentication:** Configure user authentication methods (e.g., LDAP, RADIUS).